-1st Burghfield & Sulhamstead is a thriving scout group open to boys and girls aged 6 to 18 serving the local area.
-We consist of 3 Beaver colonies, 3 Cub packs, 3 Scout troops and an Explorer Unit.
+1st Burghfield & Sulhamstead is a thriving scout group open to young people aged 6 to 25 serving the local area.
+We consist of 3 Beaver colonies, 3 Cub packs, 3 Scout troops, an Explorer Unit, and new for 2020 a District Network Group for young people aged 18-25.
 We provide fun for all members of the family as well as the youngsters who enjoy lots of outdoor fun in a structured and safe environment.
 For more details visit our website.

 The 1st Mortimer Scout Group was founded here in the village of Mortimer in 1910 making the group one of the oldest in the country.
 We provide traditional scouting with a modern approach for boys and girls from 7 1/2 upwards with the emphasis on fun for all in a safe environment.

 Cubs meet on Tuesdays from 7 to 8:15 pm Akela Amanda Johnson 9332147.